usnistgov/800-63-3/sp800-63c/sec5_federation.md

 The following requirements apply specifically to agencies:

-1. The agency SHALL consult with their Senior Agency Official for Privacy (SAOP) to conduct an analysis to determine whether the agency that is acting as either an IdP or an RP in an identity federation triggers the requirements of the Privacy Act.
+1. The agency SHALL consult with their Senior Agency Official for Privacy (SAOP) to conduct an analysis to determine whether the agency that is acting as either an IdP or an RP in an identity federation triggers the requirements of the Privacy Act (see [Section 9.4](#agency-privacy)).

 2. The agency SHALL publish or identify coverage by a System of Records Notice (SORN) as applicable.